-The second stage in the life cycle of a cat is known as the junior phase.
+We consider this the second stage in the life cycle of a cat, aka the junior phase.
 As a cat moves from kittenhood to this stage, a lot changes in the feline.
 A cat enters this stage when it turns 7 months old, and it remains in this stage till it clocks 2 years.
 A feline in this phase of its life is equivalent in age to a human within the age range of 12 – 24 years.

 A junior cat looks quite different from a kitten.
 Her body looks long and lanky.
 This is the look her body takes before it eventually puffs up.

 The cat life cycle is a fascinating journey that begins with the spirited kitten, a playful and lively stage where feline exuberance is at its peak, though somewhat diminished from their kittenhood.
 As the cat matures, a gradual transformation takes place, mirroring the transition from adolescence to adulthood.
 This metamorphosis becomes particularly evident as the cat reaches sexual maturity, typically occurring at around one year of age in females.
 During this period, various behavioral shifts become apparent, including the onset of heat cycles and the potential for pregnancy.